IvanSafonov/fanctl/README.md

 # ⚠️ Warning ⚠️

 Think twice before use it.
-You use on your own risk.
+You use it on your own risk.
 Overheating can destroy your hardware.

 # 💡 About